alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre-microsoft-rds.md

         "type": "The name of the Compute VM image (most commonly 'Ubuntu')", "version": "The version of the Compute VM image (e.g. 0.1.2019082900)", },
     "remoteDesktopProvider": "Which remote desktop provider to use.
-Either 'ApacheGuacamole' (recommended) or 'MicrosoftRDS' (tier 2/3 only)", "dataAdminIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using to transfer sensitive data to/from the secure Azure storage area (if not specified then Turing IP addresses will be used).", "deploymentIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using when deploying the SRE (if not specified then deployment commands from any IP address will be permitted).", "azureAdminGroupName" : "[Optional] Azure Security Group that admins of this SRE will belong to.
+Either 'ApacheGuacamole' (recommended, tiers 0-3) or 'MicrosoftRDS' (tiers 2/3 only)", "dataAdminIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using to transfer sensitive data to/from the secure Azure storage area (if not specified then Turing IP addresses will be used).", "deploymentIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using when deploying the SRE (if not specified then deployment commands from any IP address will be permitted).", "azureAdminGroupName" : "[Optional] Azure Security Group that admins of this SRE will belong to.
 If not specified then the same one as the SHM will be used.",